 Here are the steps that define some best practices.

 1. Evaluate the options

-There’s a variety of customer management software-based approaches you can take but a vital feature is to ensure whichever solution you choose integrates fully with your practice management solution and all other apps used throughout your practice — and potentially with your client’s accounting systems too.
+There’s a variety of approaches you can take when it comes to cloud technology.
+Still, a vital feature is to ensure that all apps work with your practice management software and potentially with your client’s accounting systems.

 2. Set aside time and resources to adapt

-There’s no doubt that switching from a manual spreadsheet-based client data management process to a fully cloud-based customer management software system will take time and resources.
-This in itself might seem like a block to progress but there’s a simple solution.
+Switching from a manual spreadsheet-based process to a fully cloud-based practice management software system will take time and resources.

-Commit to switching a certain number of clients each week.
-This can be a trivial amount initially to enable you to learn the ropes and anticipate any problems.
+Commit to switching a certain number of clients to it each week.
+This can be a small number, but the real aim is to learn the ropes and anticipate any problems.

-Assuming you have an existing contract with your client then you have a legitimate reason to process their data, so even under GDPR there should be no need to request permission to move their data to a new system.
+Assuming you have an existing contract with your client, you have a legitimate reason to process their data, so even under GDPR there should be no need to request permission to move their data to a new system.

 3. Use the opportunity to build relationships